Element84/earth-search/README.md

 ### NAIP

 NAIP data is released by year and by each individual state.
-Most states have a 3 year release cycle, although North Dakota is released yearly.
-To find data for a specific naip year use the STAC Item property `naip:year` and for state, `naip:state`.
+Most states have a 2-3 year release cycle, although North Dakota is released yearly.
+Occasionally, some data cannot be collected for a given year due to weather or snow, so the data is collected in the following year.
+For example, some areas of New York for the NAIP collection year 2021 were not collected until 2022, so their `datatime` reflect 2022 instead of 2021.
+To find data for a specific NAIP year, use a Query Extension filter on the the STAC Item property `naip:year` for the NAIP year and `naip:state` for the state.

-NAIP has historically been for the Continental United States only, however starting in 2021 Hawaii was included in the dataset.
+Prior to 2021, NAIP was only collected for the Contiguous United States (CONUS) only, however, starting in 2021, Hawaii is also included.
+Puerto Rico and the US Virgin Islands were also collected for 2021, but have not yet been published.

 ### Sentinel-1

-The Sentinel-1 data is the Ground-Range Detected amplitude-only data.
-Sentinel-1 is not distributed in tiles, instead images can vary substantially in coverage and size.
+The Sentinel-1 data is the Ground Range Detected amplitude-only data.
+Sentinel-1 is not distributed as gridded data, so the images can vary substantially in coverage and size.
 The original footprints of the scenes were found to not be very accurate, so as part of the indexing process for Earth Search, new footprints are generated.

 ### Sentinel-2

 The Sentinel-2 Collections represent the vast majority of Items stored in Earth Search, especially since both the Level-1 and Level-2 are included.
-The Level-1 data is the original JP2K files, and the Level-2 data includes a set of assets for the original JP2K files, as well as a set of assets for the Cloud-Optimized GeoTIFF (COG) versions.
+The Level-1 data is the original JPEG 2000 files, and the Level-2 data includes a set of assets for the original JPEG 2000 files, as well as a set of assets for the Cloud-Optimized GeoTIFF (COG) versions.

 #### Gain/Offset in Items after Jan 25, 2022